-- 1. Open the Burn Rate Air and Start-Up Air Controls fully. - Place several wads of crushed paper on the firebox floor.
+- Open the Burn Rate Air and Start-Up Air Controls fully. - Place several wads of crushed paper on the firebox floor.
 Heating the flue with slightly crumpled newspaper before adding kindling keeps smoke to a minimum. - 3.
 Lay small dry sticks of kindling on top of the paper. - 4.
 Make sure that no matches or other combustibles are in the immediate area of the appliance.
 Be sure the room is ventilated and the flue unobstructed. - Light the paper in the appliance.
 NEVER light or rekindle fire with kerosene, gasoline, or charcoal lighter fluid; the results can be fatal. - 6.
 Once the kindling is burning quickly, add several full-length logs 3 to 4 inches (76 102mm) in diameter.
 Be careful not to smother the fire.
-Stack the pieces of wood 1/2 to 1 inch apart (13-25mm); near enough to keep each other hot, but far enough away from each other to allow air flow between them. - 7.
-Set the Burn Rate Air Control and activate the timer system (ACC). - 8.
-When ready to reload, It is best to fully open both the Burn Rate Air and Start-up Air Controls before reloading. - This livens up the coal bed and reduces excessive emissions (opacity/smoke).
+Stack the pieces of wood 1/2 to 1 inch apart (13-25mm); near enough to keep each other hot, but far enough away from each other to allow air flow between them. - Set the Burn Rate Air Control and activate the timer system (ACC). - When ready to reload, it is best to fully open both the Burn Rate Air and Start-up Air Controls before reloading. - This livens up the coalbed and reduces excessive emissions (opacity/smoke). - Large logs burn slowly, holding a fire longer. - Small logs burn fast and hot, giving quick heat.